Tristan-A-Fry/FryReads/README.md

 # What is FryReads

 Fryreads is a A book tracking app to manage and discover your favorite books.
 This is a personal hobby project, built using .Net Core, React, and PostgresSQL hosted on Microsofts Azure.
-We use the ISBN database api found [here](https://isbndb.com/), to gather books.
+We use the ISBN database api found [here](https://isbndb.com/), to gather books then store user related books and info in my own database.
 Please note this is a hobby project and I make and intend to make no money off of it.
 Aslo note that I do pay a monthly fee to use the ISBN DB api.

 # Common Issues